psemdel/py-trading-bot/docs/installation_guide.md

 It is optional, but you Jupyter to read the Jupyter notebooks.
 Vectorbt is very good to visualize strategies in Jupyter, it would be too bad not to use this possibility.

 # Configuration
+The configuration of the bot is done principally in:

+    The file trading_bot/settings.py
+    The admin panel of Django

+However, you may need to modify file like core/constants.py, core/stratL.py... to have exactly the desired behavior.
+I am still working to centralize everything.

 Go in trading_bot/settings.py, set IB settings relative to port (don't forget to open your Api in this software and to uncheck the "read-only" setting).
 Note that TWS and IB Gateway have different ports.

     "IB_LOCALHOST":'127.0.0.1',